-I had tried the wheeled luge track with my kids this past summer and I knew I wanted to come back to try the winter one.
+I had previously tried the wheeled luge track with my kids and I knew I wanted to come back to try the winter one.

 It looked scarier and went faster.